ysthakur/arts-n-stem/pages/pong/Step1.md

 ## Making labels to display messages

-Now let's put in a label that will declare the winner at the end of the game.
+Now let's put in a label that we can use later to declare the winner at the end of the game.
 Labels are Tkinter widgets used to display text or images.
 Right now, we'll just have it display the text "Hello world."

 ```python
 label_text = tk.StringVar()